hornos/flock/README.md

 The boot server listens on `boot_server` IP and Debian-based systems use the `interface` interface to reach the internet (NAT or bridged or 2nd physical network card).
 DNSmasq gives IPs from the `dhcp_range`.

+Boot server is started on the selected interface by:

+    flock boot

+Kickstart or preseed files are fetched from a HTTP server started by:

+    flock http

 ### Core Servers
 The following network topology is used: